How we test internet TV boxes

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Which? tests internet TV boxes every month to make sure the latest models are always covered.
-All the big name streamers from popular brands like Apple, Google, Roku and Sky are here.
+All the big name streamers from popular brands like Apple, Google, Amazon and Roku are here.

 We also test other devices that offer similar services, such as games consoles, so you'll know if you actually need to buy a dedicated box or not.
-Our detailed reviews cover all you need to know about internet TV boxes, including:
+Our reviews answer the most crucial questions about internet TV boxes:

 - How easy is it to use?